 - To purl through the back loop, bring the right-hand needle around and stick it into the back loop from the left to right.

-- Bring this loop around to the front of your work (your right needle is now in normal purl position, just one stitch away from the left needle).
+- Bring this loop around to the front of your work (your right needle is now in a normal purl position, just one stitch away from the left needle).

 - Loop your yarn around the right needle and purl as normal.